gajabaar/gajabaar/apply.markdown

 sidebar_link: true
 ---

-Deadline: May 15, 2022
+Deadline: April 14, 2023

 *All submitted applications will be considered for mentorship without regard to age, sex, race, caste, religion, gender identity or expression, and sexual orientation.
-If you need special accomodation due to disability for application, let us know via any of our communication channels.*
+If you need special accomodation due to disability for application, please let us know via any of our communication channels.*

 ## An Advice
 Most of our applicants have found a prior conversation about our program